Male Bodies Vs. Female Bodies: Why Go There?

 Let's talk erectile tissue.
 For starters, genitals aren't the only place we can have that kind of tissue, no matter our gender or embodiment.
 There is erectile tissue in the penis, and also in the clitoris (and I'm talking about the whole of the clitoris, not just the external glans, and the whole clitoral structure is usually about the same size as a penis, leaving room for the fact that both penis and clitoral size vary).
 We have erectile tissue as part of our noses, ears, and our urethral and perineal sponges.
 We've all got that kind of tissue, usually in pretty equally-distributed portions.
 But erectile tissue also only does so much.
 Just having that tissue or having it become erect doesn't mean things feel good.
 Sure, a penis or clitoris becoming erect can feel seriously neat, but it can also feel annoying, painful, or even like "Meh, whatever.
 Bored now."
 Plus, the fact that we have that tissue and it becomes erect is usually a response to already feeling good and the things the body does to make erection happen, which is really why erect tissue can feel good or like anything at all.
 And let's also bear in mind that not everyone can always or even ever experience genital erections.
 Not all men or women have bodies that can function that way, or always will, and that doesn't mean they can't still enjoy sex and sexuality.
 Erection isn't a requirement for sexual enjoyment.
 It's just something which may or may not play a part in it: this is another of those small pieces of a much bigger pie.

 It might also help to know that when people do studies about sexual satisfaction, things like reaching orgasm easily, or getting off a certain way aren't usually what people tend to rank as what's tops on their list of what makes sex great, and that includes people with penises.
 You can have a look at one of those studies yourself, if you like.
-This one was done by the Kinsey Institute this year, about long-time heterosexual couples, and it revealed findings like this:
+One study was done by the Kinsey Institute this year, about long-time heterosexual couples, and it revealed findings like this:

 What predicted overall [sexual] satisfaction?
 For women, key factors were relationship duration and their own good sexual functioning.
 But for men, there seemed to be a larger variety of contributors to happiness: longer relationships, good physical health (healthy men were 67% more likely to report being happy with their relationships than men in poor health), good sexual functioning and their [partner's] sexual satisfaction: a man's happiness rose 17% with each additional point he rated the importance of his partner's orgasm.